-I love this delicious Teriyaki Chicken recipe with just a little sugar, but use all sweetener and make it sugar-free and low-carb if you prefer.
+I love this delicious Teriyaki Chicken recipe with just a little brown sugar, but you can also use all sweetener and make it sugar-free and low-carb if you prefer.
 This tasty chicken is also low-glycemic and South Beach Diet friendly, and can be gluten-free if you use gluten-free soy sauce.
 Use the Diet-Type Index to find more recipes like this one.

-When my friend Bonnie told me she made the Teriyaki Chicken from the blog for her family and they loved it I first thought “I’m glad they liked it,” followed by “That recipe really needs new photos!”
-So over the weekend I made this Low-Sugar (or sugar-free) Teriyaki Chicken and took a trip down memory lane, remembering a friend who moved to Hawaii and introduced me to some interesting foods when she came back to Utah.
-This simple way of making Teriyaki Chicken was her recipe, and it’s been so good that I’ve never imagined any other way of making this dish.
+When my friend Bonnie told me she made Low-Sugar (or sugar-free) Teriyaki Chicken from the blog for her family and they loved it I first thought “I’m glad they liked it,” followed by “That recipe really needs new photos!”
+So over the weekend I made this Teriyaki Chicken and took a trip down memory lane, remembering a friend who moved to Hawaii and introduced me to some interesting foods when she came back to Utah.
+This simple Teriyaki Chicken was from her, and it’s been so good that I’ve never imagined any other way of making this dish.

 My cooking and recipe-writing skills have improved since I first posted this back in 2006, so I made a few small changes to the original recipe.
-First, I’ve become converted to the idea of using a very small amount of natural sugar when I use a sweetener like Stevia Granulated Sweetener or Splenda, so I added 1 T brown sugar.
+First, I’ve become converted to the idea of using a very small amount of natural sugar when I use a sweetener, so I added 1 T brown sugar.
 It’s completely optional though (Bonnie didn’t use it and if you’re doing phase one this would be better without the brown sugar.
 You can also use regular white sugar instead of Stevia Granulated Sweetener or Splenda if you don’t care about making this low-carb or South Beach Diet friendly.)

 Second, when I made Low-Sugar (or sugar-free) Teriyaki Chicken this time I definitely thought it was done after 50 minutes cooking time, so I made that change in the recipe.
 I also improved the directions a bit, hope you enjoy!